yk-liu/yk-liu.github.io/_posts/2018-08-20-N-Forms-and-Tensors-on-Manifold/2018-08-20-N-Forms-and-Tensors-on-Manifold.md

 title: N-Forms and Tensors on Manifold
 edit: 2018-11-26
 categories: Topology
-tags: One-form N-Forms Tensor Topology
+tags: One-form Differential-Forms Tensor Topology
-keywords: one-form wedge-product dual-space tensor-product
+keywords: one-form wedge-product dual-space tensor-product exterior-derivative curl divergent div
 description: We are going to generalize the concept of vectors and one-forms to tensors and differential forms.
-rss: false
+In the mean time, wedge product and exterior derivative were introduced.
 ---

 $$